simonescaccia/IoTProject/Design.md

 ## Simulation

+We built a simulation infrastructure on IoT-LAB, to provide a large-scale irrigation water leakage system and to test distributed interaction between MCUs.
+The communication between nodes is implemented using LoRaMAC, while LoRaWAN and TheThingsNetwork are used to send data to the cloud.
+Also, we will use this simulation to makes some experiments on energy consumpion using the IoT-LAB monitoring tool.

 ### Assumptions

 The simulation aims to detect leakages in a scalable distributed infrastructure, while the prototype focus on detecting leakages for a single pipe.
 For this reason, in the simulation we have made some assumptions: